 Preparing and using Additives for Tobacco Mixes

-As I’ve mentioned before, tobacco and cigarette mixes often require some additional help in the form of additives and extra flavouring.
+As I’ve mentioned before, tobacco and cigarette mixes often require some additional help in the form of extra flavourings or additives.
 Whilst many tobacco flavours offer a great starting point or base, adding these extras can offer your mixes that additional layer of depth and character.

-Please read this introductory post first – Additives for Cigarette & Tobacco Mixes
+Please read this introductory post- Additives for Cigarette & Tobacco Mixes

-A number of these ingredients & flavours are simply too strong to use in smaller 10 or even 20 ml mixes.
-If we were mixing all of our e liquids in larger batches, then we could use regular drops from the original concentrate bottles.
+A number of these are simply too strong to use in smaller 10 or even 20 ml mixes.
+If we were mixing all of our liquids in larger batches, then we may be able to use regular drops from the original concentrate bottles.

-Obviously, personal preference comes into play, but generally, we’re looking for some subtlety when using these ingredients.
-Cigarettes all have a touch of nuts, chocolate, vanilla, coffee and bakery notes, just to name a few.
-Adding even a standard drop of some of these concentrates can overpower a tobacco mix.
+Obviously, personal preference comes into play, but generally we’re looking for some subtlety when using these ingredients.
+Cigarettes all have a touch of nuts, chocolate, fruits, coffee and bakery notes, just to name a few.
+Adding even a standard drop of some of these concentrates can overpower a smaller bottle of tobacco mix.